Boeing Chinook (UK variants)

 The Boeing Chinook is a large, tandem rotor helicopter operated by the Royal Air Force (RAF).
 A series of variants based on the United States Army's Boeing CH-47 Chinook, the RAF Chinook fleet is the largest outside the United States.
 RAF Chinooks have seen extensive service in the Falklands War, the Balkans, Northern Ireland, Iraq, and Afghanistan.

-The Chinook, normally based at RAF Odiham in England, provides heavy-lift support and transport across all branches of the British armed forces since the early 1980s.
+The Chinook, normally based at RAF Odiham and RAF Benson, in Oxfordshire, has provided heavy-lift support and transport across all branches of the British armed forces since the early 1980s.
 The RAF has a total of fifty-four Chinooks in active inventory as of 2025.
 In 2018, the UK issued a request to the United States to purchase fourteen additional rotorcraft.
 The Chinook is expected to remain in RAF service until the 2040s.